-Once you try Maju’s clean, USA-grown Spirulina, you'll never go back.
+Once you try Maju’s clean, vibrant green Spirulina, you'll never go back.
 Ours will engulf your senses with a crazy good, natural algae smell that you'll get nowhere else – you may even feel like Poseidon himself.

 Health Benefits of Spirulina*

 Packed With Iron For Red Blood Cell Production